 As future work, we want to test these methods with real users in a living lab.
 In addition, a combination of EAI with EDS could improve the performance requiring a lower number of questions to ask about.
 The use of neural networks for learning the utilities will be studied also in an interactive APS that it adapts the utilities as it interacts with the user (Dragone, Teso, and Passerini 2017).

 Acknowledgements

-The research of ST was partially supported by TAILOR, an EU Horizon 2020 project, GA No 952215.
+The research of ST was partially supported by TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215.